 The law of identity states that each thing is identical to itself and can be represented as A=A. Snow, for example, has a set of characteristics that make snow what it is.
 The law says that snow, by having these characteristics and these alone, has one identity and not two.
 It can, of course, have various characteristics.
 But then these characteristics make up its identity.
 To exist is to exist as something with an identity that enables us to differentiate it from others.

-When we apply this law to propositions and their meaning in the context of arguments, we see that fallacy of equivocation occurs when one term fails to have one identity in the course of argument.
+This law applies nicely to the fallacy of equivocation which occurs when one term fails to have one identity in the course of argument.
 So here we see that the word ‘miracles’ has two meanings which makes the argument fallacious due to the ambiguity of equivocation:

 If you believe in the miracles of science then you should believe in the miracles of the Bible.

 You believe in the miracles of science.